mfortuna23/mylibft/README.md

 ### - **MAKEFILE**

-    Creates mylibft.a by entering the other folders, using each make file and get the files *.o
+    Creates mylibft.a by entering the other folders and using each Makefile to get the files "*.o"